Mid North Weather

 Mid North Forecast

-Monday Cloudy.
-Slight (30%) chance of a shower in the morning.
-Winds W 20 to 30 km/h tending SW 25 to 35 km/h during the morning then becoming light during the evening.
+Tuesday Slight (30%) chance of a shower and a possible thunderstorm in the morning.
+Mostly sunny afternoon.
+Winds W/SW 20 to 30 km/h turning S/SE during the day.

 Mid North Weather Forecasts

 ||13||31||10%||< 1mm||Nil||SSE 16||53||SSW 18||36|